Master of Landscape Architecture

 The Master of Landscape Architecture is accredited by the Australian Institute of Landscape Architects (AILA, www.aila.org.au).
 Graduates satisfy the educational requirements for AILA graduate membership as the first step towards applying for professional recognition as an AILA Corporate Member and Registered Landscape Architect.

 As a graduate of Deakin’s Master of Landscape Architecture, you may find employment in all fields of landscape architecture and landscape planning in both private practice and government entities.

-As a graduate of the course, you will have a developed understanding across a range of the built environment disciplines and will be equipped to collaborate on projects in delivering integrated and innovative design-rich and thoughtful solutions.
-Career opportunities may be found across the spectrum of landscape architecture and graduates have secured positions in private practices, local governments and state government agencies across Australia, and in Asia.
+The Master of Landscape Architecture has been designed in direct consultation with AILA, potential employers, industry, government and professional representatives.
+As a graduate of the course, you will have a developed understanding across a range of disciplines and will be equipped to collaborate on projects in delivering integrated solutions.
+Career opportunities for graduates may be found in all fields of landscape architecture and landscape planning, in both the public and private sectors.

 Domestic students enrolled in certain postgraduate coursework programs may be eligible for student income support through Youth Allowance and Austudy.

 Further information can be found at Deakin University's Fees website.